 Forward thinking or left behind?
 The relevance of Prep Schools in the modern world

 Recently crowned Tatler’s Prep School Of the Year, S. Anselm’s School, based in Derbyshire, has been educating children since 1888.
-Here, our Headteacher, Frank Thompson, discusses the benefits of a Prep School education.
+Here, our Head, Lisa Donnelly, discusses the benefits of a Prep School education.

 Is a Prep School a beautiful, gleaming steam engine?
 Once best of its kind but now left behind by a fast-moving world?
 It is true that if you stand still in this life, you move backwards, but it is also true that in our rapidly changing world we have learnt that certain principles will always hold in educating children well.

 - in a happy, safe environment where they are known and personally well-regarded;